vmtk/scala-lang/tutorials/CenterlinesGmsh.md

 Use the command line ''gmsh file.geo -3'' to create the CFD or FSI mesh.
 The final mesh contains different physical tags: inlet, outlet, wall, lumenVolume (and also for FSI: outerWall, wallVolume, inletRing, outletRings).

-Different examples on how to use this Gmsh's Centerline Field can be found on the [Gmsh wiki](https://geuz.org/trac/gmsh) - use 'gmsh' as username and passwd.
+Different examples on how to use this Gmsh's Centerline Field can be found on the <a href="https://geuz.org/trac/gmsh" target="_blank">Gmsh wiki</a> - use 'gmsh' as username and passwd.
-Questions or suggestions  can be send by email  to : emilie.marchandise@uclouvain.be
+Questions or suggestions  can be send by email  to : <a href="mailto:emilie.marchandise@uclouvain.be">emilie.marchandise@uclouvain.be</a>